tsirlucas/soundplace-stream/README.md

 Nothing to say.
-I made this project in a few hours knowing nothing about Node and now I just want to sleep so Will put anything in here plus some important settings intel.
+I made this project in a few hours knowing nothing about Node and now I just want to sleep so I wll put anything in here plus some important settings intel.

 I hate callbacks